Sneha-Mshr/CantiLever-Task-1/README.md

-# 🎭 Sentiment Analysis System - Cantilever Internship Project
+# 🎭 Sentiment Analysis System

 ## 📌 Description
 This project analyzes movie reviews and classifies them as **Positive** or **Negative** using Natural Language Processing (NLP) techniques.